clj-kondo/clj-kondo/doc/linters.md

 *Keyword:* `:constant-condition`.

-*Description:* warn on a condition whose outcome is the same on every run.
-The value of such a condition can vary, its truthiness cannot:
+*Description:* warn on a condition whose truthiness is the same on every run:

-- a condition that is always truthy, like a function that is passed instead of called, or a lazy seq, which is truthy even when empty.
+- always truthy: a function passed instead of called, or a lazy seq, which is truthy even when empty.
 Use `seq` to test a collection for emptiness
-- a condition that is always falsy, like `nil`
+- always falsy: `nil`
 - a `cond` clause after a catch-all test
 - a `:default` reader conditional branch that is not last

-The consequence differs per form. `(if odd?
-1 2)` never reaches its else branch, while `(when (filter odd? xs) ..)` always runs its body and `(is 42)` always passes.
+`(if odd?
+1 2)` never reaches its else branch. `(when (filter odd? xs) ..)` always runs its body. `(is 42)` always passes.

-A condition whose type comes from a call, such as `(if (filter odd? xs) ..)`, is only checked when `:type-mismatch` is enabled, since that is what collects the types of calls.
+A condition whose type comes from a call, direct or through a local binding, is only checked when `:type-mismatch` is enabled.
 Literal, keyword and var conditions are checked either way.

+`if-some` and `when-some` branch on nilness.
+A binding value that is never nil always takes the then branch.

-Literal `true` and `false`, also through a var or local, are not checked, since these are often dev/production toggles.
-The keyword `:always` is exempt as an intentional always-truthy condition in `cond->`.
+Literal `true` and `false` conditions are not checked, even when reached through a var or local.
+These are often dev/production toggles.
+The keyword `:always` is exempt in `cond->`.

 Replaces the `:condition-always-true` and `:unreachable-code` linters.